Shiroshita Station

 Shiroshita Station (城下駅, Shiroshita-eki) is a railway station in the city of Ueda, Nagano, Japan, operated by the private railway operating company Ueda Electric Railway.

 Lines

-Shiroshita Station is served by the Bessho Line and is 0.8 kilometers from the terminus of the line at Ueda Statuion.
+Shiroshita Station is served by the Bessho Line and is 0.8 kilometers from the terminus of the line at Ueda Station.

 Station layout

 The station consists of two ground-level opposed side platforms.
 The platforms are not numbered.
 The station is unattended.